MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/README.md

 ## LTC1050 Operationnal amplifier

-The LTC1050 is the operationnal amplifier used in our amplifier circuit, than can be observed in figure 9.
+The LTC1050 is the operationnal amplifier used in our amplifier circuit that can be observed in figure 9.

 ![DIP-8](https://github.com/MOSH-Insa-Toulouse/2023-2024-4GP-LE-BLANC--PERALES-RIOS/assets/72049530/9779b100-5de5-48d5-8db4-3b4e4fddeefa)